 With meditation, we can benefit our overall health by training in letting go of negative thoughts and encouraging more positive thinking.
 This will decrease stress and anxiety and give us a clearer mind.
 A clear mind leads to more discernment so that we make fewer mistakes and better decisions.
 With better decision-making, we have fewer regrets, and this positively impacts our overall well-being.

 Well-being is an innate quality of mind, but the way we look at things clearly affects our entire physical and mental environment.
 When we’re absorbed in distractions, the innate well-being of mind gets lost or somehow restricted.
 We need to make an effort to uncover the well-being and goodness that are there already.
 For us, this effort is meditation, pure and simple.
 Meditation gives the mind space to recognize just how much knowledge is already there.
+And when there is clarity in the mind meditation also helps develop a healthy body.

 Mind has the ability to know things.
 That is how mind is defined: something that is conscious and can know an object.
 But our minds don’t work well when they’re disturbed.
 Being distracted by overlapping thoughts and emotions is like asking our minds to “do this, but do something else first, but before that please think about this.”
 Our minds get frustrated and cannot focus.
 When we meditate, we focus on one thing at a time and our minds become relaxed.
 Our minds need time and space if they’re going to function as well as they can.